alexdsbreslav/spaceship_two_step_task_AN/README.md

   - Statistics and Machine Learning Toolbox 11.3
 - Other
   - Qualtrics
-  - Python
+  - Python 3
-    - Pandas, Numpy, requests, json, sys, base64, datetime, webbrowser
+    - pandas, numpy, requests, json, sys, base64, datetime, webbrowser

 Please do not share or use this code without my written consent.
 alexander.breslav@duke.edu